MicroStrategy/rest-api-docs/docs/common-workflows/manage-subtotal-objects/retrieve-a-subtotals-definition-within-a-changeset.md

 ---
-title: Workflow Sample - Retrieve a Subtotal's Definition within a Changeset
+title: Workflow sample - Retrieve a subtotal's definition within a changeset
-sidebar_label: Retrieve a Subtotal's Definition within a Changeset
+sidebar_label: Retrieve a subtotal's definition within a changeset
 description: This workflow sample demonstrates how to retrieve a subtotal's definition within a changeset.
 ---